 Personally, I like the fact that it is very large and therefore has ample capacity to hold huge amounts of both GFO and/or carbon media.

-You won’t be changing the media now and then, as happens when you have a smaller reactor.
+You won’t be changing the media here and there, as happens when you have a smaller reactor.

 Along with its 4-inch chamber is a pump that works at 95 GPH (gallons per hour) which is quite enough to move large quantities of water a couple of times per day through the tube.